NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

         def set_radius(circle, radius):
             circle.radius = radius

-        # We don't recreate the gesture to make sure it's active when the
+        # You don't recreate the gesture to make sure it's active when the
         # underlying object is recreated
         self._arc_gesture = self._ArcGesture(self)